ODINN-SciML/ODINN.jl/docs/src/parameters.md

 ## UDE parameters

-Universal Differential Equation (UDE) parameters are used to determine different modelling choices regarding the use of UDEs, such as wich sensitivity algorithm to use, which target (e.g. SIA parameter to target), or which optimization method to use.
+Universal Differential Equation (UDE) parameters are used to determine different modelling choices regarding the use of UDEs, such as wich sensitivity algorithm or optimization method to use.

 ```@docs
 ODINN.UDEparameters